8 Must-See Mayan Ruins In Guatemala

 Highlights of Quiriguá

-• The Acropolis – the largest complex in the city, constructed in 550 and used until the city was abandoned (810).
-Here is where elite residents of the city once lived.
+• The Acropolis is the largest complex in the city.
+It was constructed in 550 and used until the city was abandoned (810).
+Here, elite residents of the city once lived.

 • Stela E, in the northern part of the Great Plaza – an enormous 10.6-meter monument – the largest of all the stones ever quarried by the Maya and the largest free-standing monolith in the Americas.

-• Stela F, another large monument, is carved from sandstone.
-It’s the second-largest monument and is covered in beautiful hieroglyphic inscriptions.
+• Stela F, another large sandstone monument, is the second-largest and is covered in beautiful hieroglyphic inscriptions.

 Topoxte